On Tuesday, another Trump tell-all was released. As was the case with

 "It makes me sad," Ivanka reportedly said of Paris in 2004.
 "One of the easiest stereotypes of kids with money is that they’re the same— they were raised with the same values, they behave the same way."

-According to the Born Trump, Ivanka wanted to be seen as a hard worker, not just a child born into money.
+Born Trump, Ivanka wanted to be seen as a hard worker, not just a child born into money.
+8 Ivanka Played Hooky To Do Modeling Shoots Mike Coppola/Getty Images Entertainment/Getty Images

 In the eighth grade, Ivanka was reportedly caught lying to her school administrators about why she was absent.
 It turned out she was down in Mar-a-Lago, doing a photo shoot.
 She reportedly switched schools the next year.